Magic-Pod/magic-pod-api-client/README.md

 The step is like:

 1. Build binaries.
-2. Create app-specific password for the Apple ID.
+2. Create app-specific password for the Apple ID according to [this article](https://support.apple.com/en-us/HT204397).
 3. Run the following on the top directory.
+4. After a while, you will receive an e-mail that notifies you that the notarization process has finished.

 ```
 # You can check certificate name by `security find-identity -v`